giarets/use_case_deporvillage/README.md

 > 2. What error can we expect from the generated predictions?
 How many units do you estimate will be left unsold at the end of the year?
 How can we minimize this?

+How to Minimize Unsold Inventory:
+1. Buffer Stock Optimization: Adjust purchase quantities to account for forecast uncertainty and incorporate safety stock levels based on historical variance.
+2. Dynamic Reforecasting: Continuously monitor sales trends and reforecast quarterly or monthly to refine predictions.
+3. Use Confidence Intervals: Provide the purchasing team with confidence bounds around forecasts (e.g., P90 and P10 predictions) to prepare for under or overperformance scenarios.
+4. Collaborate with Stakeholders: Cross-verify forecasts with marketing or operational teams to factor in upcoming promotions, price changes, or external influences.

 > 3. If you had the time to develop this project further, what improvements would you consider testing?